 I understand from Mr Southam that he has offered his Property to the Birmingham Co-operative Society, who occupy a Shop adjoining, and are also the Owners of the Freehold on either side, but they have decided not to purchase it.

 The General Manager duly reported that the property had been offered to the Bank and also that Councillor Appleby was of the opinion that property at 355 High Street Harborne might be obtained.
 With Councillor Appleby the General Manager visited both the sites, and it was considered that the latter site was the most suitable for the Bank.
 This property was in the middle of a block between Lordswood Road and Serpentine Road and came within a proposed widening scheme of the Corporation who were already the owners of two properties in the area.
-Councillor Appleby was of the opinion that as the whole of the property was in a poor description, and the necessity for widening at this part of High Street was becoming urgent, it was desirable for joint action to be taken by the Public Works Committee and the Bank Committee in the matter.
+Councillor Appleby was of the opinion that as the whole of the property was in a poor condition, and the necessity for widening at this part of High Street was becoming urgent, it was desirable for joint action to be taken by the Public Works Committee and the Bank Committee in the matter.
 However, after consultation with the Public Works Department regarding their scheme for this section of High Street, it was decided that it was impractical from the Bank's point of view.
 Attention therefore returned to 283 High Street which the City Surveyor thought would not require very much alteration for adaption as a branch.